bhauman/figwheel-main/docs/docs/npm.md

 If you must specify where the output of the compiler is sent use `:output-dir` and Figwheel will specify an `[:output-dir]/main.js` file for you.

+It's important to remember that all the output-files still have to be accessible from the browser (i.e. served by the web-server) when developing, as these files are not included in the output bundle.

 ### Using `:final-output-to`